A Manager's Guide to Executive Coaching

 Companies used to hire executive coaches to come in and fix broken executives.
 Nowadays, most companies hire executive coaches as a way to invest in their top executives and high potentials.
 It’s no longer a stigma to have a coach; it’s a status symbol.

-When a Manager or Company Should Not Hire an Executive Coach
+When Not to Hire an Executive Coach

 - They don’t believe they need coaching, are not interested in feedback, and don’t believe they need to change (or don’t want to).